-III.
-Results
+4. Results

-A. Main Effects
+4a.
+Main Effects

 We find strong evidence that parents in the treatment group used READY4K! texts and found the program to be helpful.
-As Table III indicates, parents who received READY4K! texts were about 0.28 standard deviations (SD) more likely to use the information than parents who received placebo texts (p<0.05).
+As Table 4 indicates, parents who received READY4K! texts were about 0.28 standard deviations (SD) more likely to use the information than parents who received placebo texts (p<0.05).
 Moreover, the difference in the extent to which treatment and control group parents found READY4K! texts to be helpful is roughly 0.41 SD (p<0.01).
 The effect of the program on the extent to which parents would recommend study texts is about 0.30 SD (p<0.01).
 Parents in the treatment group were also more likely to share to READY4K! texts with other parents than control group parents - an effect of approximately 0.28 SD (p<0.05).
 If parents in the treatment group shared texts with parents in the control group, then study results are likely biased towards zero.
-However, we do not have a way to test for this type of experimental contamination.
+However, we cannot test for this type of experimental contamination.